Economic and financial terms

 Industrial process whereby natural gas is converted from a liquid to a gaseous state.

 This consists of the gas pipelines indicated in Article 2 of the Ministerial Decree of 22 December 2000, as updated annually.
-It is the aggregate of methane pipelines and plants that have been assessed and checked taking into account restrictions imposed by imports, exports, key national production and storage facilities, and is used to transfer significant quantities of gas from these network injection points to major areas of consumption.
-Several inter-regional methane pipelines as well as smaller pipelines which serve to close network links formed by the above pipelines are also included for the same purpose.
-The national gas transportation network also includes compression stations and plants connected to the pipelines described above.
+It is the aggregate of gas pipelines and plants which have been assessed and checked taking into account restrictions imposed by imports, exports, key national production and storage facilities, and is used to transfer significant quantities of gas from these network injection points to major areas of consumption.
+Several inter-regional gas pipelines as well as smaller pipelines which serve to close network links formed by the above pipelines are also included for the same purpose.
+The national transportation network also includes compression stations and plants connected to the pipelines described above.

 Hydrocarbon mixture consisting mainly of methane, and to a lesser degree, ethane, propane and higher hydrocarbons.
-Natural gas injected in the methane pipeline network must comply with a single quality specification to ensure that the gas in transit is interchangeable.
+Natural gas injected into the gas pipeline network must comply with a single quality specification to ensure that the gas in transit is interchangeable.